 Sales associates will be supplemented by online avatars and/or AI-powered chatbots to assist and guide customers.
 At any time and anywhere, a customer feels at home with the retailer.

 Early adopter retailers have demonstrated that mobile check-in technology is already in use, and is ‘crossing the chasm’ to deliver on the unified commerce vision.

-A retail app incorporating the Parousya ACIS SDK and cloud services is a simple and low cost solution that connects the arriving customer with the brand and local staff, respects the choice of shopping incognito or fully revealed, and no personal or proprietary brand data is captured by ACIS.
+A retail app incorporating the Parousya ACIS SDK and cloud services is a simple and low cost solution that connects the arriving customer with the brand and local staff, respects the choice of shopping incognito or fully revealed, and ACIS meets GDPR, Australian and USA privacy regulations.

 For more details about ACIS, please contact Parousya.